peterschmidtdk/Presentations-Slidedecks/README.md

 Here are some of the areas which I often have covered:
 - Defender for Office
 - Microsoft 365 Security
+- Email Security
 - Tenant-to-tenant Migrations
+- Microsoft Information Protection / Purview
+- Microsoft 365 Copilot
 - Microsoft 365
 - Office 365
-- Microsoft Information Protection / Purview
 - Exchange Server and Exchange Online
-- Email Security
 - Microsoft Teams
-- Microsoft Security
 - Azure Security

 Feel free to reach out if you have any questions in regards to